 - i.
 The relevant planning scheme for this development is Balonne Shire Planning Scheme 2019.
 All references to the 'Planning Scheme' and 'Planning Scheme Schedules' within these conditions refer to the above Planning Scheme. - ii.
-Under the Balonne Shire Planning Scheme 2019:

-Low-impact Industry means: Premises used for industrial activities that include the manufacturing, producing, processing, repairing, altering, recycling, storing, distributing, transferring or treating of products and have one or more of the following attributes:
+Under the Balonne Shire Planning Scheme 2019 a "Medium Impact Industry Use" means premises used for industrial activities that include manufacturing, producing, processing, repairing, altering, recycling, storing, distributing, transferring or treating of products and have one or more of the following attributes: